RANTS & RAVES 2020

 Burg scientists discover Covid-19 vaccine?

-RAVES, from the folks who brought us the Salk Polio vaccine, that scientists from the University of
+RAVES, from the folks who brought us the Salk Polio vaccine, that scientists from the University

-Pittsburgh believe they've discovered a Covid-19 vaccine.
+of Pittsburgh believe they've discovered a Covid-19 vaccine.

-While we hear a lot in the news of numerous labs and companies shifting to manufacturing 3D prints of
+While we hear a lot in the news of numerous labs and companies shifting to manufacturing 3D

-praying for a vaccine goose bumps.
+today gave many praying for a vaccine goose bumps.